vercel/async-sema/readme.md

 # async-sema

 This is a semaphore implementation for use with `async` and `await`.
-The implementation follows the traditional definition of a semaphore rather than the definition of an asynchronous semaphore.
+The implementation follows the traditional definition of a semaphore rather than the definition of an asynchronous semaphore seen in some js community examples.
 Where as the latter one generally allows every defined task to proceed immediately and synchronizes at the end, async-sema allows only a selected number of tasks to proceed at once while the rest will remain waiting.

 Async-sema manages the semaphore count as a list of tokens instead of a single variable containing the number of available resources.
 This enables an interesting application of managing the actual resources with the semaphore object itself.
 To make it practical the constructor for Sema includes an option for providing an init function for the semaphore tokens.
-Use of a custom token initializer is demonstrated in `pooling.js`.
+Use of a custom token initializer is demonstrated in `examples/pooling.js`.

 ## Usage